AndreyLunevich/DLImageLoader-iOS/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add DLImageLoader to your project.

-1. Add a pod entry for DLImageLoader to your Podfile `pod 'DLImageLoader', '1.2.0-swift'`
+1. Add a pod entry for DLImageLoader to your Podfile `pod 'DLImageLoader'
 2. Install the pod(s) by running `pod install`.

 ## Usage